Highest Good Society

 - Specifically fulfills all six of people’s foundational emotional needs

 Maintaining the success and function of all of these elements will be made possible through a community contribution model.
-Specifically, 35 weekly hours for each person is dedicated to everything that keeps One Community functioning and fulfilling our global change methodology and 5 hours for each person is contributed to support social contribution to an architecture of enriching personal growth, recreation, and interaction.
+Specifically, 35 weekly hours for each person is dedicated to everything that keeps One Community functioning and fulfilling our global change methodology and 5 hours for each person is contributed to support hosting social contribution to an architecture of enriching personal growth, recreation, and interaction.
+Participation in hosting and attending these events is optional and people can instead choose to contribute their 5 “social hosting hours” as regular community contribution if that is their preference.

 STRUCTURING SOCIAL CONTRIBUTION